DylanMeeus/auth0-blog/_posts/2016-10-11-building-an-angular2-application-with-dart.markdown

 #### Adding the app_component template
 In the dart component we are referring to a template via a url.
 The template still needs to be created and this can preferably be done in a different location as the .dart file.
 For example just under the 'web' directory.
 In this file we can put some HTML.
 The important thing is that here we will add the navigation components and the router-outlet, the router-outlet will later render the components that our RouteConfig is binding to.
 For example when the user clicks on 'Login', it will show the LoginComponent's template where the router-outlet is put.

-The full HTNL looks like this:
+The full HTML looks like this:
 ```
 <div class="container">
     <nav class="navbar navbar-default">